Welding Questions "101"

 * Can I hold an arc rod while welding, to steady it?

-1) Many professional welders, including myself, hold the rod to help make a precision bead.
+1) Many professional welders, including myself, hold the rod to

 2) If you're working with damp gloves you'll likely feel tingling due to your body becoming part of the electrical path.